 The Glorious Model D and the Razer DeathAdder V2 are two great gaming mice that both have a slanted design.
 The Model D is lighter and feels a bit cheaper, although it still feels premium.
 Its cable also feels lighter and is very flexible.
 On the other hand, the DeathAdder V2 has a shorter lift off distance and has more programmable buttons, although both mice only have two side buttons.

 The Glorious Model D is a better gaming mouse than the Razer DeathAdder Elite.
 It's noticeably lighter and has one of the best cables we've tested so far.
 The DeathAdder Elite feels a bit better built, but the cable can keep a lot of kinks from packaging and creates drag when moving the mouse.

-The Glorious Model D is a much lighter mouse than the Logitech G502 Hero.
-It might not feel as solid and well-built as the G502 Hero, but its cable is much more flexible and lightweight.
-On the other hand, the G502 has a comfortable thumb rest and comes with multiple weights.
+The Glorious Model D is a much lighter mouse than the Logitech G502 HERO.
+The Glorious might not feel as solid and well-built as the Logitech, but its cable is much more flexible and lightweight.
+On the other hand, the Logitech has a comfortable thumb rest and comes with multiple weights.
 It also has a lot more programmable buttons and you can unlock the wheel for infinite scrolling.
 The software is also available on macOS, which isn't the case with the Model D.

 The Glorious Model D is a slightly better mouse than the Cooler Master MM710.
 The main difference between those two ultra-light gaming mice is that the MM710 is noticeably smaller and lighter, but its build quality isn't the best.
 The Model D also has a right-slanted design, which is better for a palm or claw grip, while the short body of the MM710 is better for a fingertip grip.